 Pencil drawings dragon – Step 5

-Well this is our final step.
-Keep working at the drawing as a whole and add lines and marks with the B2 to emphasize shapes and volumes.
+Well, this is our final step.
+Keep working on the drawing as a whole and add lines and marks with the B2 to emphasize shapes and volumes.

 There aren’t shadows in this drawing on purpose so you can focus on the control of the shape and lines.